palantir/bulldozer/README.md

 specifically how to render the commit `body`.
 The possible options are:
 `pull_request_body`, `summarize_commits` and `empty_body`.

+#### Bulldozer isn't merging my commit when it should, what could be happening?
+Bulldozer will attempt to merge a branch whenever it passes the whitelist/blacklist criteria.
+GitHub may prevent it from merging a branch in certain conditions, some of which are to be expected, and others that may be caused by mis-configuring bulldozer.

+* All required Status Checks have passed
+* All PR review requirements are satisfied
+* The merge strategy configured in `.bulldozer.yml` is allowed in your repository settings
+* Branch protection rules are preventing `bulldozer [bot]` from [pushing to the branch](https://help.github.com/articles/about-branch-restrictions/).
+  Unfortunately a bot cannot be added to the list at this time.

 ## Deployment

 bulldozer is easy to deploy in your own environment as it has no dependencies